Laravel-Backpack/theme-skeleton/readme.md

 > **// TODO: customize this description and delete this line**

-This package provides XXX functionality for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
+This package provides a new theme for projects that use the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.

-More exactly, it adds X and Y so that you can easily do Z.

 ## Screenshots